satya-99928/AI-ML-based-health-monitoring-system/src/README.md

-Source code for sensor integration and system logic.
+Source codes for sensor integration and system logic. health.py is the final combined code